Norfolk

 Care Home Health related deaths

-Concerns summary The care home failed to update the care plan for a patient with a choking risk and left her unsupervised to eat after a 17-hour period without food, leading to choking and subsequent death.
+Concerns summary (AI summary) The care home failed to update the care plan for a patient with a choking risk and left her unsupervised to eat after a 17-hour period without food, leading to choking and subsequent death.

 All Responded